 - For students currently enrolled in a master’s degree program, in consultation with your advisor, course work may be used as electives.

 - Credits for certain courses may be used toward continuing education requirements for some professions (please consult your state’s licensing board).

 The 12-credit customizable specialization allows you the ability to choose any four courses from the approved list below.

 Make sure you choose courses that are relevant to your professional interests and needs.
-If you'd like to take courses not listed here as a part of your customized specialization, you should seek approval from Dr. Serena Shim before registering.
+If you'd like to take courses not listed here as a part of your customized specialization, you should seek approval from Dr. Matthew Stuve before registering.